Little-Ben/ts3client-pluginsdk-lh2mqtt/README.md

 You can open the config file via TS3 main menu 'Plugins/lh2mqtt'.

-## No Warrenties in any way!
+## No Warranties in any way!
-Please use this repository at your own risk and without any warrenty.<br/>
+Please use this repository at your own risk and without any warranty.<br/>
 Code is "as is" - if you have any trouble or ideas, feel free to fork and do your thing ;-)

 I am NOT affiliated with TeamSpeak &copy; in any way.